nodeframe/mongodb-backup/README.md

     docker run -d -p 27017:27017 -p 28017:28017 -e MONGODB_PASS="mypass" --name mongodb tutum/mongodb
     docker run -d --link mongodb:mongodb -v host.folder:/backup tutum/mongodb-backup

+### Secondary Sotrage:
+If you have a use case such as a secondary storage, i.e. Convoy etc.
+You can set the flag `SECONDARY_STORAGE_PATH`.
+The backup script will simply moved the backup script file into the designate folder.

 ## Parameters

     MONGODB_HOST    the host/ip of your mongodb database